-- 54. The full resettlement plans prepared during project appraisal for the NR33 upgrading and the CBF at Preak Chak need to be updated and a full resettlement plan for the Koh Kong CBF is to be prepared.
+- 55. The full resettlement plans prepared during project appraisal for the NR33 upgrading and the CBF at Preak Chak need to be updated and a full resettlement plan for the Koh Kong CBF is to be prepared.
 The Inter-ministerial Resettlement Committee (IRC) through provincial resettlement committees and district resettlement working groups are collecting data based on the detailed design of the to-be-upgraded section of the NR33 and preliminary design of the CBFs.
-The data collection for NR33 is already complete and that for the Preak Chak CBF is expected to be completed in early February 2010. - 55.
+The data collection for NR33 is already complete and that for the Preak Chak CBF was completed by the end of February 2010. - 56.
 The updated resettlement plan for the NR33 section, combined with the Preak Chak CBF, is expected to be complete by the end of March 2010.
 That for Koh Kong CBF is dependant upon the finalization of the land requirements by PMU-3.
 It is to be hoped that the updated RP for Koh Kong CBF can be scheduled to be completed for submission to PMU-3 by mid-April 2010.
-Implementation of the resettlement activities should be completed in July 2010.
+Implementation of the resettlement activities should be completed in July 2010. - 57.
+It must be noted that the Design Consultant is awaiting the Replacement Cost Report to be forwarded from the IRC since the beginning of February.
+It is essential that we receive this report for inclusion of the relevant data in the updated RP to be completed during March.